Philadelphia mayor seeks measures to prevent building collapses

 On Wednesday, a building under demolition in downtown Philadelphia collapsed onto a neighboring building that housed a Salvation Army Thrift Store.
 At the time, the store was filled with shoppers and staff.

-Six people were killed and 14 people were injured, including a 61-year-old woman listed as being in critical condition.
+Six people were killed and 14 were injured, including a 61-year-old woman listed as being in critical condition.
+Authorities said the building that was being demolished had housed an X-rated book and video store.

-Attorneys representing survivors have said they intend to sue the building owners, Richard Basciano, and the STB Investments Corp., and the demolition company, Griffin T. Campbell.
+The mayor announced several changes to improve safety during building demolitions, including a requirement for random drug testing of equipment operators.

 LAWSUITS PLANNED